Lnk2past/copperhead/README.md

 - Lastly, we call the function.

 ### Mandelbrot
-What to generate the Mandelbrot Set?
+Want to generate the Mandelbrot Set?
 Awesome!
 You get to it and write a simple implementation to generate a file with the escape times:
 ```python
 def mandlebrot(c):
     max_iter = 100